Bankruptcy Exemptions Explained: What Property Can You Keep?

 Filing for bankruptcy often comes with one overwhelming fear: losing everything you’ve worked hard to build.
 In reality, bankruptcy law is designed to protect people, not strip them bare.
 Exemption rules exist so individuals and families can maintain stability while addressing debt.
 The key is knowing how those protections apply to your situation and how Chapter 7 and Chapter 13 differ when it comes to keeping your property.

 Bankruptcy exemptions determine which assets are protected when you file.
-These rules draw a line between property creditors can reach and property you’re allowed to keep.
+These rules differentiate between property that can be liquidated to pay your creditors and property you’re allowed to keep.
 The purpose is practical: people need housing, transportation, clothing, and basic tools to move forward after filing.

-Exemptions don’t remove debt by themselves.
-They work alongside the bankruptcy process to shield certain bankruptcy assets from liquidation or forced sale.
+Exemptions don’t remove debt.
+They simply allow you to shield certain assets from liquidation or forced sale during and after bankruptcy.
 When exemptions are applied correctly, most filers keep all or most of what they own.

 In Chapter 7, a trustee reviews your assets.
 Anything not covered by an exemption may be sold to pay creditors.
 Assets that fall within exemption limits remain yours.
 For many filers, exemptions cover their entire estate.

-Other items typically protected under bankruptcy personal property exemption rules include:
+Other items typically protected under personal property exemption rules include:

-After exemptions are applied, most Chapter 7 cases move quickly.
-Many filers receive a discharge within a few months while keeping their property intact.
-The outcome depends on how assets are listed and valued at filing.
+Most Chapter 7 cases move quickly.
+Most filers receive a discharge within a few months while keeping all or most of their property.

 Chapter 13 Bankruptcy works differently.
 Instead of liquidating assets, it creates a court-approved repayment plan that lasts three to five years.
 One major benefit of Chapter 13 is asset retention.
 Filers typically keep all property, including assets that might exceed exemption limits in Chapter 7.
-Chapter 13 is often used by people who want to keep a home with higher equity, catch up on mortgage arrears, or protect non-exempt assets.
-Payments are structured based on income, expenses, and asset value.
+Chapter 13 is often used by people who want to keep a home with higher equity, catch up on mortgage arrears, protect non-exempt assets, or pay nondischargeable debts, such as tax liabilities.
+Plan payments are structured based on income, allowable expenses, and asset value.

 Property exemptions still matter in Chapter 13.
-They influence how much you must repay unsecured creditors through the plan.
-If you have non-exempt equity, the repayment plan must account for that value.
-Exempt assets reduce repayment pressure.
+They influence how much you must pay unsecured creditors through the plan.
+If you have non-exempt equity, the payment plan must account for that value.
+Exemptions reduce payment pressure.
 This structure makes Chapter 13 attractive for people asking, “Can I keep my house in bankruptcy?” or “Can I keep my car in bankruptcy?”
 In many cases, Chapter 13 offers tools Chapter 7 cannot, especially when behind on secured debts.

 One of the most common questions is simple but important: what property can I keep in bankruptcy?
 The answer depends on exemption rules and the chapter filed, but many everyday items are protected.